Raamyy/azuredevops-commits-migrator/README.md

-Azure DevOps to GitHub Migration Tool
+# Azure DevOps to GitHub Migration Tool

+Github profile is so boring when no activity is there when you work at a company that use Azure Devops.

-This project helps users migrate commits and Pull Requests (PRs) from an Azure DevOps repository to a GitHub repository.
+This project helps users automate the migration of commits and Pull Requests (PRs) from an Azure DevOps repository to a GitHub repository.
 It uses a GitHub workflow to automate the migration process.

 # Getting Started